Global Surgery research - GSU

 Studies- GSU - Starfish

-STARFISH TRIAL
+STARFISH STUDY

 SToma cARe For Improvement reSearcH (STARFISH): Epidemiologic study of stoma cases in Lower- and Middle-Income Countries and qualitative research on the challenges on stoma care.